Speech-Language-Hearing Clinic

 - Articulation and Phonological Disorders

-- Social aspects of communication (i.e., pragmatic) disorders
+- Social Aspects of Communication (i.e., pragmatic)

 - Aphasia

-- Voice and/or resonance disorders
+- Voice and/or Resonance

-- Hearing and auditory processing disorders
+- Hearing and Auditory Processing

 - Stuttering and Cluttering